Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 - AZ, AR, CA, ID, LA, WA

-The Frost Proof Peach grows in northern regions where other peach varieties can’t handle the ice, snow, and freezing conditions.
+Do you live in a Northern region but want to grow fruit?
+If you do, the Frost Proof Peach Tree is ideal.
 While most fruit trees can be injured by a late frost, the Frost Proof Peach will remain unharmed and still produce a large harvest.

 Frost Proof Peach Pollination

 Frost Proof Peachs are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Frost Proof Peach will drastically increase the size of your crop.

 Obviously I cannot comment on the fruit, but I did want to give a shout out for the fast shipping and the health of the tree when it arrived.
 Not a single broken branch or wilted leaf.
 I planted according to the instructions and hope to finally have a tree that will produce peaches in spite of our yearly late frost.

 Planting & Care

 Tolerating late frosts and temperatures down to -10 degrees, the Frost Proof Peach Tree lives up to its name.
 They're also self-pollinating, which make them great for smaller yards not capable of housing two trees.

 1. Planting: Plant your Frost Proof Peach in well-drained soil in a location where it will receive full sun (at least 6 to 8 hours of sunlight a day).
 Protect your tree from any strong winds by planting on the sunniest side of a building or your home.